Termination rates: Europe

-Austria

 Since 2009, the termination rates are symmetric, and decrease every six months by 0.5ct/min.
 Starting from 4.5ct/minute, they reached 2.01ct/min in mid-2011.

-France

 Mobile termination rate in France is 0.55 ct/min for mobile and 0.07 ct/min since Jan 1, 2022.
 SMS delivery costs 1 ct/SMS.
 All amounts are in Euro cents and are regulated by Arcep, part of the French government.

-Germany

 The Federal Network Agency has set mobile termination rates to 1.66ct/min for 2014.

 Landline termination rates are significantly lower.

-Ireland

 Effective on annual basis from 1 September 2016 to 31 December 2018, the maximum MTR in Ireland is regulated to be 0.84ct/min for 2016, 0.82ct/min for 2017, and 0.79ct/min for 2018.

-Italy

 Mobile termination rate in Italy was 1.5ct/min for all Mobile Operator except H3G (1.7ct/m) effective July 1, 2012, lowered to 0.98ct/min for all operators from 1 July 2013.
 Termination costs for SMS have not been regulated yet.

-Montenegro

 Termination rates in Montenegro were changed last time in February 2011, and are symmetric in mobile telecommunication networks.
 Termination rates in all three mobile networks (M:tel, Telenor and T-Mobile) are as high as 8.5ct/min.
 Termination rate for SMS and MMS messages is given solely in T-Mobile offer, and is 2.2ct and 6.6ct per message, respectively.
 Termination rates in T-Com fixed telecommunication network are €2.25ct/min within the same network access point code, and 2.7ct/min nationally.
 Termination rates in m:tel fixed telecommunication network is 2.81ct/min.

-Spain

 Fixed-line termination rates in Spain are currently from 0.56ct/min to 0.65ct/min depending on interconnect level, with a volume discount of maximum 20%.
 Mobile termination rates in Spain were historically 4.98ct/min for Yoigo and 4.00ct/min for other operators.